If you've ended up here, then hello!

 After that I also tried out some static site generators such as Pelican, but right now am playing with this flat file system called 'Grav', partly for this site, but also for using on a friend's website to see how it goes.
 I actually quite like it, and like many of these things, it works with MarkDown, which is now the best common denominator for many of my historical pages.

 The original brightblack site ran from 1996 to 2008 and for the majority of that was hand coded.
 I've been looking to restore it in MarkDown along with some 'in hindsight' commentary on the original pages and deploy it again but with that additional context.
 Let's just say it's in progress and has been for over a decade, but there are a few pages up in the 'Classic' menu at the top there.
-Some of that content was, and is, almost cringe worthy in style, including the sheer number of typos which survived so many years and revisions.
+Some of that content was, and is, almost cringe-worthy in style, including the sheer number of typos which survived so many years and revisions.
 I will eventually put it all up when it's more human readable.

 The origin of the name 'brightblack' really isn't interesting, though it is rather obscure I'll admit, at least if you didn't grow up in the UK during the 1980s.
 In 1982 Sinclair Research in the UK released the ZX Spectrum 8-bit computer.
 Despite the name, it only had 8 standard colours, which could be almost doubled with use of the BASIC 'BRIGHT' command - with the exception of black.
 Somehow, the idea of BRIGHT BLACK, that mythical 16th. colour, struck me as a nice oxymoron and 15 years later, stuck for a website name, I remembered it.
 There are plenty of other brightblack sites out there, and I'm curious to know where their name originated.